radiant-ai-hub/docker-genai/install/rsm-msba-macos-arm.md

 - [Trouble shooting](#trouble-shooting)
 - [Optional](#optional)

-## Installing the RSM-MSBA-GENAI-ARM computing environment on macOS systems with an ARM chip (e.g., M3)
+## Installing the RSM-MSBA-GENAI-ARM computing environment on macOS systems with an ARM chip (e.g., M3, M4, etc.)

 Please follow the instructions below to install the rsm-msba-genai-arm computing environment.
 It has Python, R, Radiant, Postgres, Spark and various required packages pre-installed.
 The computing environment will be consistent across all students and faculty, easy to update, and also easy to remove if desired (i.e., there will *not* be dozens of pieces of software littered all over your computer).